Bit recycling for scaling random number generators: Process splitting

 The fact that the \emph{splitting} operation is invertible implies that no entropy is lost when splitting.
-We will next show a very important property, namely, that the splitting operation preserve probabilistic independence.
+We will next show a very important property, namely, that the splitting operation preserves probabilistic independence.